crshumate/sortify/README.md

 </pre>

 The best documentation at this point is to simply open sortify.html in your text editor to see the default HTML that is set up.
-The compare it against the default plugin settings so you know how to correctly and change the classes etc.
+Then compare it against the default plugin settings so you know how to correctly modify the classes.

 Note: This plugin is beneficial primarily for anyone not working in an eCommerce platform seeing as how all of this functionality is default out of the box for most eCommerce platforms.